pantheon-systems/documentation/source/content/oss-support-levels.md

 ## Deprecated

-A deprecated project is no longer supported by Pantheon.
-This means it was either retired or replaced by another project.
-There may be details about this in the project `README.md` or you could try asking us in the [Community Slack](https://slackin.pantheon.io/) if you are in a need for the replacement or guidance about where to go.
-You are encouraged to NOT use a project in this support level.
+A deprecated project is a project that has been retired or replaced by a code base that is no longer supported by Pantheon.
+Details about the project can be found in the `README.md` or you could try asking us in the [Community Slack](https://slackin.pantheon.io/) if you are in a need for the replacement or guidance about where to go.
+Using a project that has been deprecated is not encouraged.

 ## See Also